William Devereux (died 1376/7): Career

 William Devereux and his elder brother, Walter Devereux, continued their family's support of the de Bohun family, and both participated in Edward III's 1336 invasion of Scotland.
 William Devereux was granted Letters of Protection for service in Scotland on 3 July 1335, and for this service was knighted about 1337.

 During the 1340s William's brother, Walter Devereux, represented the family in Edward III's campaigns in France.
 The financial pressures of the king's expensive foreign alliances during this time led to disorder in England.
 On 10 Nov 1344 Sir William Devereux was implicated in a riot in Hereford.
 Following a disturbance, some individuals that were involved were committed to the king's prison in Hereford.
 Sir John le Poyns and Sir Thomas de Chandos entered the prison by force with a multitude of people, and freed the prisoners.
 They beat the keeper of the prison, who was the king's sergeant and bailiff of the city, and drove him out.
 Afterwards part of the force went to one of the gates of the city, drove away the porter and kept the gate open.
 They assaulted many men of the city there and killed some.
 They then assembled in the king's wood of ‘La Haye’ by the city with Sir Richard de Baskerville, Sir John Talbot, Sir John de Roos, Sir John de Frene the younger, Sir John de Wyne, Sir Baldwin de Freville, Sir William Devereux, and their esquires forming an unlawful confederacy surrounding the city.
 They blocked the ways leading to Hereford and prevented the inhabitants of those parts from bringing goods.
 To prevent the sustenance of the king's lieges there; they seized wines and victuals brought to the city and then turned back the carts and carriages, broke mills so their corn could not be ground, and daily took the beasts so that the lands remained uncultivated.

-Between August to December 1346 William Devereux was implicated in another complaint prompting a commission of Oyer and terminer.
+Between August and December 1346 William Devereux was implicated in another complaint prompting a commission of Oyer and terminer.
 William and Richard Spink, citizens of Norwich, stated that Thomas de Lisle (Bishop of Ely), John de Lisle (his brother), William Devereux, and others had ambushed them at Marcheford by Welle, county Norfolk, and drove away 4 oxen, 9 cows, and 100 sheep worth 40 marks, and carried away goods worth 20 pounds.
 The individuals were plotting against them day and night so that through fear they had to abandon their dwellings there and did not dare to return.
 Nearby they laid siege to them at Dickleburgh and Norwich.
 The Spinks were threatened with incarceration of their body, and mutilation of their members such that they dared not go out and pursue their trade.
 Their goods were carried away, and their men and servants assaulted whereby their service was lost for a great time.